SpencerWoo/lecaa/README.md

     ./prepare-lecaa

-(This will download a list of affected certificates, extract the serial numbers and sort them.)
+(This will download a list of affected certificates and extract the serial numbers.)

 Run: